nirek13/Spurhacks/README.md

     "jws": "eyJhbGciOiJFUzI1NiJ9..."
   }
 }
-Proof Verification: Issuer public keys are resolved via DID Documents.
-Vera uses a local or federated registry to fetch proofs and perform on-chain or zk-SNARK based verification of VC authenticity, non-revocation, and subject-key binding.
+Proof Verification: Vera resolves issuer public keys via DID Documents.
+It then uses a local or federated registry to fetch proofs and perform on-chain or Zero-Knowledge Succinct Non-Interactive Argument of Knowledge (zk-SNARK) based verification to confirm the VC's authenticity, ensure it hasn't been revoked, and confirm the subject's control over the claimed identity.

-Sybil Resistance: Root trust is anchored via org-issued attestations, decentralized reputation graphs, and optionally ZK-attested liveness proofs (e.g., Gitcoin Passport, Worldcoin’s Semaphore, etc.).
+Sybil Resistance: Vera strengthens root trust through organization-issued attestations, decentralized reputation graphs, and optional ZK-attested liveness proofs (e.g., Gitcoin Passport, Worldcoin's Semaphore).